 Rooms start at 270, junior suites start at 270 as well.

 What makes this hotel so special is the abundance of choice.
 From room decor styles (classical or art deco) to restaurants (five options on the premises) to the mini-bar (80 items) to the turn-down service (six choices) to the glorious 35,000-bottle wine cellar, the Athenee goes to great lengths to customize your stay.
 What I love is the uniqueness of this hotel and the special touches that it make it so unusual, such as the adorable red bicycles the staff members spot around town as they run errands for guests and the breathtakingly romantic private ice skating rink during the winter season.
 Ladies will appreciate that Plaza Athenee has been the Parisian home-away-from-home of the world’s most fashionable women, including Grace Kelly, Jackie O, Anna Wintour, and of course Carrie Bradshaw.

 Famous for its appearance in the movie Midnight in Paris, this hotel is the ultimate in luxury plus location.
-Their doors open up to Rue Rivoli and the famous Angelina’s Cafe, with the Louvre and the Tuileries just across the street, but between the award-winning spa and the three-Michelin-starred restaurant Epicure that spills out onto a stunning French garden, you may never want to leave.
+Their doors open up to Rue de Faubourg Saint-Honoré — one of the main streets for high end shopping in Paris.
+A short walk from here you’ll find the famous Angelina’s Cafe, with the Louvre and the Tuileries just across the street, but between the award-winning spa and the three-Michelin-starred restaurant Epicure that spills out onto a stunning French garden, you may never want to leave.
 For first-timers to the city who want the five-star experience, Le Bristol is a great choice.

 Mandarin Oriental Paris